WahomeKezia/WahomeKezia/README.md

 - :telescope:A Computer Science Student

-- Currently exploring areas of Health Science and Climate with technology 🤖 🧬 🕵️
+- Currently exploring areas of Health Sciences and Climate with technology 🤖 🧬 🕵️

 - :seedling: Exploring Open Source platforms and Community Projects